iwatakeshi/tomo/README.md

 Cherry is a small generic lexer and parser that started out of curiousity on how lexers and parsers work.
-In addition to my curiosity, a [discussion](https://github.com/mr-doc/mr-doc/issues/94) appeared on [Mr. Doc's](https://github.com/mr-doc/) issue about creating a parser that replaces Mr. Doc's current core ([Dox](https://github.com/tj/dox)).
+In addition to my curiosity, a [discussion](https://github.com/mr-doc/mr-doc/issues/94) appeared on [Mr. Doc's](https://github.com/mr-doc/) issue about creating a parser that replaces Mr. Doc's current core ([Dox](https://github.com/tj/dox) and cherry is the result of that discussion.
 If this succeeds, it will mean that Mr. Doc can generate documentation for any language*.

 \* It will depend on the parser.

 ## Usage

-Cherry is currently being incubated under this repo so it is not published on npm.
+Cherry is currently being incubated under this repo so it is not published on npm or bower.
 The plan is to stabilize this project and move the repo over to [Mr. Doc core](https://www.github.com/mr-doc/core) once it is accepted by the community.
 While cherry may not be on npm, it is still possible to install directly from the GitHub repo: